sheerun/knex-migrate/README.md

 ## Usage

-First, init project with `knex init`, and migrations with `knex migrate:make`, and:
+First, init project with `knex init`, add migrations with `knex migrate:make`, and then:

 ```
 Usage